roberttidey/IRBlasterWeb/README.md

-  auth (pincode or password to match built in value) device (name of remote control) parameter (name of button on remote control) repeat (number of times to send ir code) wait (mSec delay after sending code)
+  auth (pincode or password to match built in value) device (name of remote control) parameter (name of button on remote control)
+    If %is 1st char then the following hex code is used rather than looking up in device config repeat (number of times to send ir code) wait (mSec delay after sending code)